Advance your career and learn from experts!

 The Experience

-AWI offers internships in each of its six program areas.
+AWI offers internships in many of its program areas.
 Internships cater to individuals with a variety of skills, interests, and educational backgrounds.
 Interns gain real-world experience in advancing policy on behalf of animals.
 Responsibilities vary depending on the program area, but often include researching and drafting factual, scientific, or legal analyses, writing administrative comments in response to government rulemaking proposals, contributing to litigation efforts, conducting research and analysis for technical reports, creating communications strategy, and promoting pertinent legislation alongside AWI staff.
 AWI hosts interns each fall, spring, and summer.
 Interns may work part- or full-time and may receive academic credit for their placement, depending on their schools’ requirements.

 The Outcome